 Admission and Application Procedures

-We have a full Information Package available to help guide you through the application process.
+Review our Full Information Package to help guide you through the application process.

 Master of Education Application Fee: $100.00 CDN.
 This fee must be paid at time of application.
 Note: this fee is in addition to the Central Admissions Office application fee, where applicable.